 The Literacy Department is recognized by the International Literacy Association (ILA), formerly known as the International Reading Association (IRA), and has been awarded a “Certificate of Distinction.”
 ILA is our Specialized Professional Association that publishes standards for Literacy professionals.
-Many students who add the Literacy Minor also join West Chester University's Epsilon Chapter of ILA's international honor society, Alpha Upsilon Alpha (AUA).
-More information (and a short video) about AUA can be found at the bottom of this page.
+Many students who add the Literacy Minor also join West Chester University's Epsilon Chapter of ILA's international honor society, Alpha Upsilon Alpha (AUA) upon invitation from the College of Education and Social Work’s Literacy Department.
+More information about AUA can be found at the bottom of this page.

-The Literacy Department offers two courses that teach students college level study skills: Q20 Intermediate Level Reading, and EDR 100 College Reading and Study Skills .
-Only students of the Academic Development Program (ADP) may enroll in Q20 (offered during second summer session only); however, students from any discipline are welcome to enroll in EDR 100 during any spring or fall semester.
+The Literacy Department offers a course that teaches students college level reading and study skills: EDR 120 College Reading and Study Skills.
+Students from any discipline are welcome to enroll in EDR 120 during any spring or fall semester.
+Only students of the Academic Development Program (ADP) may enroll in the summer sections of EDR 120 (offered during second summer session only)

 Students needing to take EDR 345, EDR 347, or EDR 550 should review our helpful Inclusion Course Information .
 This document lists each of these three courses and provides:

 The Literacy Minor program is available to all university students regardless of major.
 After completing the required core, students select one of three tracks: Early & Middle Grades Education; Secondary Education ; Family & Community Literacy.
 Your minor in Literacy enhances your transcript and also makes you eligible to join WCU's local chapter of the ILA's honor society, Alpha Upsilon Alpha (AUA).
 Pursue your passion for reading and highlight your hard work for prospective employers by becoming a Literacy Minor.